[ updated July 2023]

 At Mitchell Medical Group, we see almost a dozen patients a week suffering from candida overgrowth symptoms.
 In most cases, these patients have seen at least half a dozen doctors: gynecologists, gastroenterologists, dermatologists, ENTs (Ear, Nose, and Throat), as well as their primary care doctor and possibly a chiropractor.

-In many of these cases, these patients have been suffering for years with Candida yet visiting these doctors hasn’t got to the root of the problem.
+In many of these cases, these patients have been suffering for years with Candida yet visiting these doctors hasn’t gotten to the root of the problem.

 Through taking a medical history and using supportive skin testing, I have become an expert in diagnosing symptoms of candida overgrowth.
-And I have become even better at treating the Candida to get patients, like you, back to health.
+And I have become even better at treating Candida to get patients, like you, back to health.
+Watching the incredible transformation that happens when patients beat candida overgrowth – the return of energy, vitality, and mental clarity – never gets old.

 From my experience, I see that there are four different stages of clinical candida overgrowth.